ricksikka1/Hooter-v2/notes.md

-REST API, User Auth, Unit Testing, Serialization
+REST API, User Auth, Unit Testing, Serialization, React hooks

 1) Creating Django model.
 This is the abstracted level from the sql db.
 Django takes care a lot of this for us